American geophysical union (AGU)

 Welcome!

-The 45th annual AGU Hydrology Days will be held on the Fort Collins, Colorado campus of Colorado State University on April 8-9, 2025.
+The 46th annual AGU Hydrology Days will be held at Colorado State University on April 8, 2026 in Fort Collins.

-Hydrology Days is hosted by CSU’s Department of Civil and Environmental Engineering and One Water Solutions Institute.
-The meeting provides a unique opportunity for students, faculty, and practitioners to engage in a wide range of water-related interdisciplinary research topics.
+Hydrology Days is hosted by CSU’s Department of Civil and Environmental Engineering and provides a unique opportunity for students, faculty, and practitioners to engage in a wide range of water-related interdisciplinary research topics.

 CSU Lory Student Center